jmccaffrey42/pycards/README.md

 PyCards is a card game simulation library written in Python (3.6).
 Currently PyCards implements standard BlackJack rules and in the future might support more game types.

-The library is designed to take in player updates objects and transform an immutable game state object with the update, or raise an exception if the update is invalid.
+The library is designed to take in player update objects and transform an immutable game state object with the update, or raise an exception if the update is invalid.

 ## Basic Operations